 AI helps identify issues in real-time while offering recommendations for decision making.
 It can also enhance forecasting in terms of inventory, transportation, and production plans.
 This enables a faster fulfillment of customer orders and greater transparency along the supply chain, which radically enhances the customer experience.
 Machine learning is also utilized to efficiently utilize company assets, resulting in fewer losses, greater safety, and higher profit margins.

 A lot of companies are opting out of the rigorous (and often unsuccessful) process of attempting to implement a transportation management system all on their own.
-Instead, smart organizations are choosing to work with a third-party logistics company (3PL) or supply chain partner, like Redwood Logistics TMS Implementation, to do the heavy lifting for them.
-Not only does this ensure strong and effective implementation, but it also improves the service of the TMS in the short- and long-term.
+Instead, smart organizations are choosing to work with a trusted logistics partner.
+Redwood's TMS implementation approach handles the heavy lifting, ensuring strong and effective implementation while also improving service in both the short- and long-term.

 Implementing a cloud-based TMS isn't easy, but it's crucial in order to have a comprehensively connected system internally and externally.
 A TMS can allow for the highest level of transparency, which improves daily operations, reduces costs, minimizes errors, and streamlines operations.